franzholz/static_info_tables_it/Documentation/AdministratorManual/Index.rst

 Installation
 ------------

-The extension is simply installed using the extension manager.
+The extension is simply installed using the Extension Manager.

 When installing for the **very first time**, the database updates are performed **automatically**.
 When **re-installing** after an uninstall or when **updating**, the update script needs to be run **manually** in the Extension Manager.